k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 </td>
 <td valign="top" width="400pxl">

-<p>Resumes a previous Batch process by re-processing all failed or unhandled entities if the Batch process has not been completed.
+<p>Resumes a previous Batch process by reprocessing all failed or unhandled entities if the Batch process has not been completed.
 Otherwise, it retries the failed entities only.
 </p>
 </td>
 <td valign="top" width="300pxl">